Robert Terzuola: Knifemaking

 Terzuola's first knives were fixed blade, combat designs, made for soldiers, CIA operatives and security personnel working in Guatemala, El Salvador and Nicaragua.

 In 1984 he relocated to Santa Fe, New Mexico and began making folding knives.
 Seeing a need for a knife that could be carried discreetly he developed a model using black micarta for scales and bead-blasted titanium frames; for this effort he coined the term "Tactical Knife".

 Terzuola's most popular model is the ATCF (Advanced Technology Combat Folder), a linerlock folding knife.
 This was his first tactical folding knife, although he makes it with non-tactical materials on occasion with ivory or stag scales and damascus steel blades.
 He is widely considered to be the first maker and “Godfather” of tactical folding knives.

 Terzuola has authored a book about the design of tactical knives which was updated and expanded in the 2019 edition.
 He has authored articles about tactical knives and knifemaking for Blade, Soldier of Fortune and other publications.
 In 2008 he relocated his shop to Albuquerque, New Mexico.

 Terzuola has collaborated with other knifemakers and production companies including Spyderco, Strider Knives, and Microtech Knives.

 Terzuola's first factory collaboration was with Spyderco to produce the C-15 model in 1989.
 This knife became historic because it was the first liner lock system folder produced by a commercial factory, was the first production knife to use G-10 scales and ATS-34 steel, the first production knife to have parts blanked by laser instead of stamping and the first knife to be produced by a new, start-up company named "Benchmade".

 In 2016, Bob and his wife Suzi moved his home and shop to San Diego, California where he continues to hand-make high quality folding and fixed blade knives.

+In June of 2023, Terzuola was inducted into the “Cutlery HALL of FAME” at the Blade knife show in Atlanta Georgia.

+He had already been named as one of the four living “Mount Rushmore” Legends of modern Knifemaking.